ljankok/sys-mn-install/README.md

 ## Syscoin Interactive Install

+This is the Syscoin Interactive Masternode Install script.

 This Masternode install script is based on the Bulwark masternode install script created by the Bulwark team.

 The steps the instal script takes are mostly based on this article: